Stewart Adams (chemist): Blue plaques

 In November 2013 work on ibuprofen was recognised by the erection of a Royal Society of Chemistry blue plaque at Boots' Beeston Factory site in Nottingham, which reads:

 and another at BioCity Nottingham, the site of the original laboratory, which reads:

 Dr Stewart Adams Bridge

-A new pedestrian and cycle bridge connecting the Nottingham Science Park to the Boots head office campus, over the Midland Mainline railway, was named after Adams.
+A new pedestrian and cycle bridge connecting the Nottingham Science Park to the Boots head office campus, over the Midland Main Line, was named after Adams, as part of the electrification works.

 Personal life

 He married Mary, a teacher, in 1950, just before he moved to Leeds where he was introduced to Rugby league.
 He lived in Redhill, Nottinghamshire, in the house he moved into in 1955, in the north of Nottingham.
 He has become a Freeman of the City of Nottingham.
 Adams was appointed an Officer of the Order of the British Empire (OBE) in the 1987 New Year Honours.

 Adams died aged 95 at the Queen's Medical Centre on 30 January 2019.